 Signs your Dog is in Pain

-When you are familiar with your dog’s normal behaviour it can be easier to recognise when they are behaving different to their usual selves.
+When you are familiar with your dog’s normal behaviour it can be easier to recognise when they are behaving differently from their usual selves.
 To help you to identify whether your dog is in pain, follow our advice on how to recognise the signs and symptoms.

 How can I manage my dog’s pain?